tvergilio/enterprise-streaming-architecture/README.md

 5. **Operational Transparency**: Full observability across the data pipeline enables proactive issue resolution and continuous optimisation
 6. **Regulatory Compliance**: Built-in audit trails and data governance support ATOL requirements and financial regulations

+## Future AI Integration Opportunities

+The current OpenSearch implementation provides a strong foundation for AI-enhanced search capabilities:

+**Natural Language Query Processing**: Migration to **Azure AI Search** (Lucene-based) would enable plain English query interpretation, allowing users to search with phrases like "cheap flights to Spain next weekend" rather than structured filters.
+Because both OpenSearch and Azure AI Search share a Lucene core, this transition would involve minimal schema and index transformation.

+**Intelligent Data Extraction**: **Azure AI Search's cognitive skills** could process unstructured supplier data including handwritten pricing notes, scanned pricing sheets and multilingual content from international agents.
+This supports ingestion of real-world pricing inputs that do not conform to standard digital formats.

+**Alternative: AWS Kendra** while AWS Kendra also supports natural language search and Q&A capabilities, its proprietary indexing model would require more substantial re-architecture.
+Given the existing OpenSearch foundation, Azure AI Search presents a more natural evolution path.

 ---

 **This architecture transforms On The Beach's asset-light business model into a technological competitive advantage, enabling real-time pricing accuracy and rapid market expansion whilst maintaining the operational resilience that proved crucial during the industry's most challenging period.**